chronokz/generator-gulp-frontend/README.md

 Generator-Gulp-Frontend
 =======================

-For fast and easy creating a new frontend repository
+For fast and easy creating a new frontend repository.
+If you don't use preprocessing than just take folder 'www'.

 Install
 ---